Digital Health Enterprise Zone

 Digital Health Enterprise Zone (DHEZ) brings people together to develop digital health innovations that improve the lives of people living with long-term conditions.
 By creating relationships between students, researchers, businesses and health professionals we can develop projects that change how health and health care is delivered in the future.

 DHEZ's purpose-designed Phoenix South West Building on the University of Bradford City Campus is our home.
 The Phoenix Building houses four floors of research, learning, business incubation and public clinics.
-It features a full-size two bedroom Technology Smart House.
+It features a full-size two bedroom Tech House/Living Lab.
 The building functions as a hub of digital health knowledge and innovation, and a space for research projects to develop.

 To support its aims, DHEZ has strong relationships with local NHS Clinical Commissioning Groups (CCGs) and Trusts, and a growing number of partnerships with the Bradford Institute of Health Research, including the establishment of The Wolfson Centre for Applied Healthcare Research.